Pga123oH/Blutracker/README.md

 *  **Live Signal Tracker:** Uses Bluetooth RSSI (Signal Strength) to estimate how far away you are from a device.
 * **Haptic Beep Engine:** The closer you get, the faster the phone beeps and vibrates.
 It’s like a high-tech game of "Hot or Cold" for your headphones.

+##  Getting Started
+what you need to do to install Blutracker
+1. Make sure your os is android 7+.
+2. Give Blutracker persmission to always access gps/ location.
+3. Give access to notification and devices.
+4. Add the widget onto your homescreen for ease of use.

 ##  How It Works
 1. Give the app the required location and notification permissions.
 2. Connect your Bluetooth headphones or speaker normally.